Throughout the history of mankind, art has always been a window to the soul. We have witnessed ethereal beauty, magical nature, bizarre sceneries,...

-Heaven and earth are never this close as today.
-Today, 2nd of November is the Day of the Dead, when spirits come to earth to meet their relatives and eat and drink with them.
-At least this is what happens in Mexico…
+Heaven and earth are never as close as they are on that day.
+November 1 and 2 are traditionally celebrated as the Day of the Dead when spirits come to earth to meet their relatives and eat and drink with them.
+At least this is what happens on the Day of the Dead in Mexico…

-On this day people visit their dead in cemeteries.
-They bring food, drink, they play cards, sing songs and pray.
-They also make colourful altars to their family spirits in their houses, which are decorated with flowers, feathers, nuts, candies and chocolate skulls.
+On this day, people visit their dead in cemeteries.
+They bring food and drinks, play cards, sing songs, and pray.
+They also make colorful altars for their family spirits in their houses, which are decorated with flowers, feathers, nuts, candies, and chocolate skulls.

-Calavera means ‘skull’, but its meaning can be extended to ‘skeletons’.
+Calavera means “skull”, but its meaning can be extended to “skeletons”.
 Posada made a whole series of etchings depicting calaveras doing some nasty, or less nasty, things.
-This proud-looking one is dressed as a charro, traditional Mexican cowboy.
+This proud-looking one is dressed as a charro, a traditional Mexican cowboy.
 He is running past a crowd of skeletons with a blood-stained knife in his hand.

-Posada published his etchings in public press, often with a satirical message.
-This time however it’s more a moralistic one: it’s never too late to pick up sports!
+Posada published his etchings in the public press, often with a satirical message.
+This time, however, it’s more a moralistic one: it’s never too late to pick up sports!